 Meanwhile, the rest of the time, consent for sex is typically used as a measure of responsibility and legality when it comes to sexual acts.

 It is generally accepted that when consent is actively withheld by one person and knowingly overridden by another, that an unlawful act has occurred.
-(Though there are judges who sometimes argue with this.)

-Some people argue that it shouldn’t just be that “no means no”.
+Some people argue that with consent it shouldn’t just be that “no means no”.
 Rather, it should also be “only yes can mean yes”.
 By this standard, legality and responsibility would be determined by whether consent was actively given.
 So, for example, it would make it illegal to have sex with someone after they gave what you could call a “passive no”, such as a freeze response.

 If it were up to me though, I’d raise the bar even higher.
 You see, I don’t think responsibility should just be tied to the person giving or withholding consent.
 I think it should also be linked to the person accepting consent.
 This would put a greater onus of responsibility on, for example, the person with more life experience or sexual experience.
 To take another common scenario, the question would no longer be just about whether a woman was irresponsible to get drunk before having sex, it would also be about whether a man was irresponsible to accept her consent while she was drunk.

 Of course, this standard would make matters much more complicated.

 You see, although consent gets used as a measure for responsibility and legality, the substance of consent isn’t really about either of these.
 If could distil into the word “consent” everything that I want to mean by it, then I’d say honouring the bounds of a person’s consent is a form of faithfulness, and the giving and accepting of consent is a form of wisdom.